omidarmat/onLearn/next.md

 Let's now think about this: if `'use client'` is declared in the `navbar` component, shouldn't that be the only component running client-side?
 This is a **common misconception**.

 When you add `'use-client'` to a component, it not only make that component a client component, but also affects every child component in the component tree below it.
 In this scenario, `nav-links` and `nav-search` also become client components.
-You can think of `'use client'` directive as a boundry; once crossed, every subsequent component in the tree operates on the client side.
+You can think of `'use client'` directive as a boundary; once crossed, every subsequent component in the tree operates on the client side.

 It is important to understand this concept, especially if you have a large component tree.
 Imagine converting a server component to a client component to add some interactivity.
 This change would turn the entire subtree of children into client components, and consequently, all their code will be sent to the browser.
 Therefore, the recommended practice is to place client components as low as possible in the component tree, ideally making them leaf components.